ibm-cloud-docs/cis/glb-setup.md

 * Configure your domain in {{site.data.keyword.cis_short_notm}}.
 * Identify the IP addresses or FQDNs of your application origins.

 {{site.data.keyword.cis_short_notm}} can support load balancer pools that use a private IP address.
 However, for these private IP pools, you cannot use proxy services or health checks; only DNS-based load balancing is supported.
-For pools with public IPs, health checks can be configured as described in the following procedure (step 1).
+For pools with public IPs, health checks can be configured as described in ([Step 1: Create a health check](#create-health-check)).
 {: important}

 ## Quick setup